JaneliaSciComp/SongExplorer/README.md

 well as its hidden state activations and output logits by classifying the predicted sounds with the trained network.
 The time and amount of memory this takes depends directly on the number and dimensionality of detected sounds.
-To limit the problem to a manageable size one can use `max samples` to randomly choose a subset of samples to cluster.
+To limit the problem to a manageable size one can use `max sounds` to randomly choose a subset of samples to cluster.
 So that words with few samples are not obscured by those with many, one can randomly subsample the latter by setting `equalize ratio` to a small integer.
 Output are three files